 Even if you don't pay online through TurboTenant, your landlord can track payments that you make in their TurboTenant account.
 We'll still report each on-time payment to TransUnion, our trusted credit bureau.

 Another way to access Rent Reporting is by clicking on Settings in your left-hand menu, then navigating to the Billing tab.
-Here, you can set your Rent Reporting settings.
+Here, you can set your Rent Reporting settings:

-Important: Your past address should be a place you've lived at for at least 6 months.
+TurboTip: Your past address should be a place you've lived at for at least 6 months.
 If you did not complete a screening report through TurboTenant, you will be asked to enter your social security number and date of birth in order for us to accurately report your information to the credit bureau, TransUnion.
 Your identity information is kept secure and only used in order to report information about your on-time payments to TransUnion.

-Tracking Payments
+Tracking Payments -

 Once your landlord creates a charge, or if you're already using rent payments, you will see in the Payments section that Rent Reporting is on!
 When you enable Rent Reporting, all on-time payments you make through TurboTenant or that your landlord records as paid will be reported to TransUnion.

-No payments you made prior to setting up Rent Reporting will be reported.
+TurboTip: No payments you made prior to setting up Rent Reporting will be reported.

 You can check the status of Rent Reporting and turn the feature off or on at any time in your Billing Settings.
-Any payments made while Rent Reporting is “off” will not be reported to TransUnion.

 Rent Reporting FAQ